-Drafting Note: if a state has a mandatory reporting method, this section should be adjusted to reflect an acknowledgment of the reporting method
+Drafting Note: If a state has a mandatory reporting method, this section should be adjusted to reflect an acknowledgment of the reporting method.

-- An insurer shall incorporate within its antifraud plan the steps it will take to ensure all information they, or a contracted party possess with regard to a specific claim or incident of suspected insurance fraud is provided in a timely and complete manner when a formal written request from the [insert agency / division name] has been received. - (a) For the purpose of this section, the timely release of information means by the deadline provided by the department
+- (14) An insurer shall incorporate within its antifraud plan the steps it will take to ensure all information they, or a contracted party, possess about a specific claim or incident of suspected insurance fraud is provided in a timely and complete manner when a formal written request from the [insert agency/division name] has been received. - (a) For the purpose of this section, the timely release of information means by the deadline provided by the DOI.